tweakdeveloper/todos/README.md

 ### macOS and Linux

 For these UNIX-like environments, a Makefile is included to assist with compilation.
-To compile, simply enter the directory and run the `make` utility:
+To compile, simply enter the source directory and run the `make`
+utility:

 ```sh
 cd todos